telnetdoogie/callattendant-docker/README.md

 The container listens on port 5000.
 Choose any open port to map to the container.
 This container works well with reverse proxy setups, no additional config needed.

+Be sure to put in your correct Timezone in order for the dashboard to show the correct call times.

 ### Docker Run:

 ```
 docker run --rm -it --device=/dev/ttyACM0 \
     -v /volume1/docker/callattendant-docker/config:/app/config \
     -p 8088:5000 \
+    -e TZ='America/Chicago'
     telnetdoogie/callattendant-docker:latest
 ```